 Stay on the right side of the law

 Always carry the following documents in your vehicle.
 Your driving licence, ( permiso de conducer ) or a valid EEC driving licence.
 Insurance documents ( Poliza de Seguro ) , some form of identification such as your passport or residence permit ( permiso de residencia ) , the vehicle registration documents ( V5 if your British ) and if the vehicle is Spanish registered ( ficha tecnica and the permiso de circulacion ) .
 Drive carefully and you will probably never come into contact with any of the law enforcement agencies patrolling the roads in Spain, however here is a reminder of the dos and don’ts.

-Do not drive under the influence of drugs or drink, the legal limit for drinking now has just been lowered to 0.5 per cent.
+Do not drive under the influence of drugs or drink, the legal limit for drinking was lowered in 2014 to be in line with most EU countries to .50 mg and .20 mg for drivers with less than two years driving experience.
 Penalties here can range from fines, community service, prison sentences and loss of your driving licence.

 Children up to 12 years old should be seated in the rear of he vehicle and children up to the age of 3 must be seated in n approved child seat again in the rear of the vehicle.
 Mobile Phones are a definite no no with police strictly enforcing this law, only true hands free units may be used, the speakers may not be attached to the drivers ears.
 You may not have use hearing devices attached to your ears except for an hearing aid.
 Blue tooth devices, music players etc are a no no.

 » Drivers are not allowed top use DVD players, videos or internet screens.

 » If you require glasses to drive then you will need to carry a spare set in the vehicle at all times.